CESSProject/doc-v2/cess-miners/storage-miner/multi-miner.md

 - **UseSpace:** Storage capacity of the storage node, measured in GB.
 - **UseCpu:** Number of logical cores used by the storage node.
-- **TeeList:** Storage miner will not use public tee nodes on chain if set custom tee nodes in config.yaml.
+- **TeeList:** The public key of tee node, storage miner will not use public tee nodes on chain if set custom tee nodes in config.yaml.
 - **port:** Storage node use that port to communicat with each other, the port of each storage node must be different and not occupied by other process.
 - **apiendpoint:** An external IP address or domain which can be accessed by internet, default value: `hostPublicIP:port`.
 - **diskPath:** Absolute system path where the storage node run, requiring a file system to be mounted at this path.